Back to All Flowers

 Ornamental Uses

-• Spring beds and borders
+• Spring borders and beds

-• Naturalizing in lawns and woodlands
+• Naturalizing in lawns and meadows

-• Forcing indoors for early blooms
+• Forcing for indoor blooms

 Traditional Uses